A Bipartisan Case for Government Spending to Devise and Evaluate Smarter Policies

 Read more in Brian Bumbarger “Moving Research Evidence from the Fringe to the Mainstream in Social Policy,” Society for Research on Child Development - Social Policy Report 28, no. 4, (2016): 17-20.

-Co-authored with Taylor Scott and Brian Bumbarger, Pennsylvania State University.
+Co-authored with Brian Bumbarger, Pennsylvania State University.